Pfc. James W. Gillespie

 up in various homes in Dayton.
 In 1940, his

 family was living at 520 Peach Avenue.
 He

-attended high school for three years before going
+attended Steele High School for three years before

 He was known as "Jim" to his family and friends.

 Jim was drafted into the army and inducted at Fort Thomas in Newport, Kentucky, on March 25, 1941.
 He was sent to Ft.
 Knox, Kentucky, and assigned to C Company, 192nd Tank Battalion.
 The company had been an Ohio National Guard Tank Company from Port Clinton, Ohio.
 At Ft.
 Knox, he attended tank mechanics school and qualified as a tank mechanic.